Study computer science in the USA

 What the experts say about computer science in the USA

-• Profile of Dr Christine Bakke
+• Headshot of Dr Christine Bakke

 Dr Christine Bakke